Geomorphology of Lagrangian ridges: Alignment of ridges

+We deduce that one can realize the generator of $\pi_k V_{n-k,n}$ as the map $S^k \to V_{n-k,n}$ which fixes $n-k-1$ elements of the frame and lets the last element trace out a $k$-sphere in the complementary $k+1$ dimensional space.

-Indeed, choose the tectonic field $\nu=c\ell^2$ in this proposition in such a way that the hyperplane $\tau=\{\ell=0\}$ is tangent to $\Sigma$ with the center of the sphere on a $(k-1)$-multiple fault component $C'$ adjacent to $C$.
-Then we create a new spherical fault with its ridge aligned with its tangent plane field and we change the homotopy class of the ridge field on the component $C$ by $\pm 1$ depending of the choice of the component $C'$, see Figure \ref{2Dcase}.
+Returning to the proof, choose $\nu=c\ell^2$ in Proposition \ref{prop:model-change} in such a way that the hyperplane $\tau=\{\ell=0\}$ is tangent to $\Sigma$ with the center of the sphere on a $(k-1)$-multiple fault component $C'$ adjacent to $C$.
+Then we create a new spherical fault.
+From the above description of a generator for the cyclic group $\pi_k V_{n-k,n}$ it follows that performing this operation changes the homotopy class of the ridge field on the component $C$ by $\pm 1$ depending on the choice of the component $C'$, see Figure \ref{2Dcase}.

 Hence, we can inductively adjust the homotopy classes of ridges along fault components of decreasing multiplicity until we get a homotopically aligned field $\widehat \lambda$ which according to Proposition \ref{prop:model-change} is transverse to a Lagrangian distribution homotopic to $\gamma$. \end{proof}